raumildhandhukia/leetcode-time-complexity-analyzer/README.md

-# LeetCode Time Analyzer Chrome Extension
+# LeetCode Time Complexity Analyzer Chrome Extension

 A Chrome extension that adds a draggable and collapsible time complexity analyzer to LeetCode's coding interface.